Home Day Trip Destinations Camping In and Around Vancouver and the Lower Mainland

 Vancouver Staycation Campgrounds

 The Lower Mainland is home to some of the province’s most beautiful parks, and some of the world’s most spectacular scenery.
-It’s also home to a number of amazing campgrounds.
+A great way to experience that scenery is at one of the amazing campgrounds in the region.
 Dozens of world-class destinations are within just a few hours’ drive!

 By going camping this summer you can spend your holidays outdoors, in nature, where it’s safe and the air is clean.
 By staying in an RV, you also have your own space.
 And by vacationing close to home, you’re supporting local businesses and the local economy.